 I hope everyone has fun plans scheduled for this weekend.
 It is always an enjoyable time to get together with family and friends.
-The weather is usually pleasant (maybe not this year), barbecuing commences, pools open and summer unofficially begins even in our Post-COVID environment.
+The weather is usually pleasant (maybe not this year), barbecuing commences, pools open and summer unofficially begins even in our post-COVID environment.
 However, there is a much deeper meaning to this day, especially in a country with troops engaged in many different dangerous situations (some we will never know about).
 I’ve researched and located the first Memorial Day Proclamation:

 Headquarters, Grand Army of the Republic